ktaylor63/southeast/site/content/charleston/coastal-program.md

 ---
 draft: true
-title: "Coastal program"
+title: 'Coastal program'
-nav: "Coastal program"
+nav: 'Coastal program'
-description: "The South Carolina Coastal Program is a partnership driven program that conserves and protects natural habitat for federally listed species by providing technical and financial assistance for numerous public and private partners.
-The South Carolina Coastal Program is focused on the coastal plain of South Carolina and a portion of Georgia and works in a variety of habitats, including wetlands, uplands, estuaries, and beaches."
+description: 'The South Carolina Coastal Program is a partnership driven program that conserves and protects natural habitat for federally listed species by providing technical and financial assistance for numerous public and private partners.
+The South Carolina Coastal Program is focused on the coastal plain of South Carolina and a portion of Georgia and works in a variety of habitats, including wetlands, uplands, estuaries, and beaches.'
 facebook: SouthCarolinaFieldOffice
 twitter: USFWS_SC
 hero:
     name: ashepoo-river-sun.jpg
-  alt: "The sun peaks through the clouds over a small river."
+    alt: 'The sun peaks through the clouds over a small river.'
-  caption: "The Ashepoo River in South Carolina.
-Photo by Chris Hernandez, USFWS."
+    caption: 'The Ashepoo River in South Carolina.
+Photo by Chris Hernandez, USFWS.'
 tags:
-  - "At-Risk Species"
+    - 'At-Risk Species'
-  - "Coastal Program"
+    - 'Coastal Program'
-  - "Endangered Species Act"
+    - 'Endangered Species Act'
-  - "South Carolina"
+    - 'South Carolina'
-updated: "November 27th, 2018"
+updated: 'December 20th, 2018'
 ---

 Established in 1995, the South Carolina Coastal Program works across coastal South Carolina and Georgia.
 Although the program works throughout the coastal plain, two new strategic focus areas (the Inland Coastal Plain Focus Area and the Tidal Wetland and Barrier Islands Focus Area) were established along several major river watersheds, key conservation areas, and vital wildlife corridors.

-## The South Carolina Coastal Program Focus Area
+## Focus Areas

-{{< figure class="photo-right" src="/images/pages/south-carolina-coastal-program-focus-areas-2018.jpg" alt="A map showing two focus areas: (1) the Atlantic Coast, (2) inland river basins" caption="South Carolina Coastal Program's focus areas (2018).
-Photo by Chris Hernandez, USFWS." >}}
+{{< figure class="photo-center" src="/images/pages/south-carolina-coastal-program-focus-areas-2018.jpg" alt="A map showing two focus areas: (1) the Atlantic Coast, (2) inland river basins" caption="South Carolina Coastal Program's focus areas (2018)." >}}

 ## Our vision